WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - Parts and Supplies Management: Purchase necessary Parts and Supplies required to maintain the highest production efficiencies.

-- Downtime Prevention: Target “0” downtime with proper Preventative Maintenance Scheduling with flexibility.
+- Downtime Prevention: Target “0” downtime with proper Preventive Maintenance Scheduling with flexibility.

 3. Engineering and Maintenance Manager Duties